Signed in as:

+He has developed a strong reputation for delivering effective programs that challenge the way young people see themselves and how they relate to the world around them.
+This is more than a job for him, it is a passion.
 The Circle is a life skills program designed to support young people in navigating the challenges and complexities of adolescence.
 It focuses on fostering self-awareness, self-discovery, and emotional intelligence through guided conversations and activities in a safe and non-judgmental environment.

 Purpose and Approach

-Aim: To help young people understand themselves, define who they want to be, and learn how to interact with the world around them.
+To help young people understand themselves, define who they want to be, and learn how to interact with the world around them.

-Methodology: Modelled on traditional storytelling circles where Elders share their experiences to guide younger members.
+Modelled on traditional storytelling circles where Elders share their experiences to guide younger members.
 The Circle promotes self-awareness without dictating how young people should live their lives.

-Format: The program covers various topics such as values, self-belief, gender stereotypes, relationships, emotions, resilience, social media impact, and safe risk engagement.
 Sessions include videos, PowerPoint presentations, and activities, focusing on discussion rather than a strict script.

 Who Can Join?